+Example D (Continued)

-- 1. The amount X has paid (\$4,000) times D's personal usage (25%). - (a) In this example, \$4,000 X 25% = \$1,000. - (b) Only the personal portion is included as additional income. - 2.
+- (a) In this example, \$4,000 X 25% = \$1,000. - (b) Only the personal portion is included as additional income. - 2.
 Follow procedures a through e as outlined in Example A.

 The above examples present the application of the special vehicle valuation regulations in a few generalized situations.
 It is not possible to cover all situations as the regulations covering valuation of employee fringe benefits are long and detailed.
 If you feel the above examples do not cover your specific situation, please contact the partner at Miller Kaplan Arase LLP in charge of your account for further guidance.